 In March 2025, Gulbrandsen Technologies LLC announced its plans to build additional polyethylene wax manufacturing capacity and a new functional polymers plant at its Dahej, India site.
 While this expansion is not specific to iron chloride, it demonstrates Gulbrandsen’s commitment to increasing specialty chemical production and supply reliability globally.

-The research report offers an in-depth analysis based on product and end user.
+The research report offers an in-depth analysis based on Grade,Application, End-use and Geography.
 It details leading market players, providing an overview of their business, product offerings, investments, revenue streams, and key applications.
 Additionally, the report includes insights into the competitive environment, SWOT analysis, current market trends, as well as the primary drivers and constraints.
 Furthermore, it discusses various factors that have driven market expansion in recent years.
 The report also explores market dynamics, regulatory scenarios, and technological advancements that are shaping the industry.
 It assesses the impact of external factors and global economic changes on market growth.
 Lastly, it provides strategic recommendations for new entrants and established companies to navigate the complexities of the market.

-Future Outlook:
+Future Outlook

 CHAPTER NO. 1: GENESIS OF THE MARKET